zachwylde00/samples/quickbooks/README.md

-This page provides a step-by-step tutorial to integrate a Quickbooks app with Xooa's blockchain-as-a-service (BaaS).
+This page provides a step-by-step tutorial to integrate a Quickbooks app with Xooa's blockchain platform-as-a-service (PaaS).

 The repository used in this example is <https://github.com/Xooa/samples>